navatharaagi/AWS-Developer-Tools/README.md

   - Execute the custom job (perform actions on the artifacts)
   - Push the (output) artifacts back to the pipeline’s S3 bucket
   - Return the job results to CodePipeline (succeeded or failed)

+  Creating a Custom Action & Job Worker:
+  !
+A custom action can only be created via the AWS CLI.
+  !
+A custom action, once created, can be added to a pipeline via either the AWS CLI or AWS Console.
+  !
+The job worker must be created, configured, and provided by you.